Rail transport in China: Kazakhstan

+The westernmost point on the Northern Xinjiang Railway at the gate of Alashankou on the Kazakh border.

 There are two rail crossings on the China–Kazakhstan border, at Alashankou and Khorgas, both located in the northern part of the Xinjiang.
 They are the only international rail outlets in western China.

-The westernmost point on the Northern Xinjiang Railway at the Kazakh border.

 At Alashankou, in the Bortala Mongol Autonomous Prefecture, the Northern Xinjiang railway passes through the Dzungarian Gate to the town of Dostyk, in Kazakhstan's Almaty Province and connects to Qazaqstan Temir Zholy (Kazakhstan's railway system).
 This crossing, opened in 1990, forms a New Eurasian Land Bridge, allowing trains from Lianyungang on the East China Sea to reach Rotterdam on the North Sea.
 There are two weekly passenger trains (one Kazakh and one Chinese) from Almaty to Ürümqi, the capital of Xinjiang.
 There are differing reports on which of the two is more comfortable, and the Chinese train is generally of a higher standard than the Kazakh train.

 Khorgas, in the Ili Kazakh Autonomous Prefecture, is located southwest of Alashankou in the Ili Valley.
 The town on the Kazakh side of the border in Almaty Province, has the same name, Korgas.
 Here, the Jinghe–Yining–Khorgas railway, a 286-km fork off the main Northern Xinjiang line built in 2009, meets the Zhetigen-Korgas railway, a 239-km branch from the Turkestan–Siberian Railway completed by Kazakhstan in 2011.
 The Khorgas crossing, opened in December 2012, provides a more direct route from Ürümqi to Almaty.